-During the 1960s, pike spawning marshes were constructed to enhance the predator base in the lake.
-Netting surveys were conducted in the late 1960s documenting good numbers of northern pike, rock bass, yellow perch, smallmouth bass, bullhead, and white sucker.
-Also observed were cisco and largemouth bass.
-Average size yellow perch were noted.
+During the 1960s, Northern Pike spawning marshes were constructed to enhance the predator base in the lake.
+Entrance to marshes were enhanced and water levels were maintained longer in the spring.
+Netting surveys were conducted in the late 1960s documenting good numbers of pike, Rock Bass, Yellow Perch, Smallmouth Bass, bullheads, and White Sucker.
+Also observed were Cisco and Largemouth Bass.
+Average size Yellow Perch were noted.

-Yearling rainbow trout were stocked at a rate of 7 fish/acre in 1969; however, a winter gill-netting survey the following year collected no trout.
+Yearling Rainbow Trout were stocked at a rate of 7 fish/acre in 1969; however, a winter gill-netting survey the following year collected no trout.
 Trout have not been stocked since in Hubbard Lake.
-Modern walleye stocking efforts began in 1977 by the State of Michigan (Table 1).
-This practice was initiated to create a walleye fishery, and to reduce the number of stunted yellow perch in Hubbard Lake through increased predation.
+Modern Walleye stocking efforts began in 1977 by the State of Michigan (Table 1).
+This practice was initiated to create a Walleye fishery, and to reduce the number of stunted Yellow Perch in Hubbard Lake through increased predation.
 It was believed that a reduction in perch abundance would also stimulate the growth of the remaining perch population.
-In 1979, the first walleye stocking abundance were conducted; no walleye were collected with the nighttime electrofishing gear, however, angler catches were documented.
+In 1979, the first Walleye stocking evaluation was conducted; no Walleye were collected with the nighttime electrofishing gear, however, angler catches were documented.

-A fish survey was completed in mid-May 1986, with the purpose of determining survival and growth of stocked walleye and tiger muskellunge, and to evaluate the yellow perch population.
-Effort consisted of 206 total lifts of fyke-, trap-, and gill-nets.
+A fish survey was completed in mid-May 1986, with the purpose of determining survival and growth of stocked Walleye and Tiger Muskellunge, and to evaluate the Yellow Perch population.
+Effort consisted of 206 total lifts of fyke nets, trap nets, and gill nets.
 Fourteen species of fish were collected.
-Good numbers of walleye (403) were collected, representing age groups 2-8.
-Eighty-six percent of the total walleye catch were fish 15-inches and larger.
-Growth of this species was similar to the statewide average for walleye growth.
-Only one large tiger muskellunge was collected during the survey.
-Nearly 700 yellow perch were collected with good numbers of 11-14 inch fish present, indicating that walleye stocking likely reduced perch abundance.
-Perch growth was superior to the statewide average length-at-age for this species.
-Other species collected in good numbers and sizes were rock bass, northern pike, and smallmouth bass.
-A fish management prescription was then created for Hubbard Lake which recommended the discontinuation of muskellunge stocking efforts while continuing stocking walleye every three years.
+Good numbers of Walleye (403) were collected, representing age groups 2-8.
+Eighty-six percent of the total Walleye catch were fish 15 inches and larger.
+Growth was similar to the statewide average for Walleye growth.
+Only one large Tiger Muskellunge was collected during the survey.
+Nearly 700 Yellow Perch were collected with good numbers of 11-14 inch fish present, indicating that Walleye stocking likely reduced perch abundance.
+Perch growth (indicated by length-at-age) was superior to the statewide average for this species.
+Other species collected in good numbers and sizes were Rock Bass, Northern Pike, and Smallmouth Bass.
+A fish management prescription was then created for Hubbard Lake which recommended the discontinuation of Muskellunge stocking efforts while continuing stocking Walleye every three years.

-Evaluation of walleye stocking efforts (Table 1) were carried out in 1989, 1990, and 1991.
-These evaluations utilized nighttime electrofishing each year, and included the use of experimental gill nets and fyke nets in 1989.
-Using the Serns Index (Serns 1982; Ziegler and Schneider 2000), we determined that the 1989 and 1991 stocking efforts were unsuccessful (1 or less YOY walleye/acre collected).
-However, the 1990 collection included 83 YOY (age-0 fish) which resulted in an estimation of 4 YOY walleye/acre.
-This was still considered a poor year class of walleye, yet these fish were all from natural reproduction (Table 1).
-Adult walleyes were collected each year (1989-1991) representing several age classes.
-Walleye growth was considered to be average compared to walleye growth across the State of Michigan in 1989.
+Evaluation of Walleye stocking efforts (Table 1) were carried out in 1989, 1990, and 1991.
+These evaluations utilized nighttime electrofishing each year and included the use of experimental gill nets and fyke nets in 1989.
+Using the Serns Index (Serns 1982; Ziegler and Schneider 2000), managers determined that the 1989 and 1991 stocking efforts were unsuccessful (1 or less YOY Walleye/acre collected).
+However, the 1990 collection included 83 YOY (age-0 fish) which resulted in an estimation of 4 YOY Walleye/acre.
+This was still considered a poor year-class of walleye by the Wisconsin-based Serns index, yet these fish were all from natural reproduction (Table 1).
+Adult Walleye were collected each year (1989-1991) representing several age-classes.
+Walleye growth was considered to be average compared to Walleye growth across the State of Michigan in 1989.
 Angler reports in the same year were considered good.